What hides behind pictures on the walls in different games: easter eggs, side stories, a door to another world? Let's see.

 Paintings are also a perfect cover for bonus items and secrets.
 For example, in Wolfenstein: The Old Blood, you can find two secret items in a room behind the portrait of King Otto in the library (though it will require a key which can also be found in the library under another painting).

 What lesson have we learned?
 Do your homework and look at the walls!

 Let's look at some other games where we can find paintings or reference to works of art.

-If you played Assassin's Creed 2, you probably know that there's a possibility to visit art merchants and purchase famous paintings including works by Leonardo da Vinci, Sandro Botticelli, Titian, and others.
+In Assassin's Creed 2, players can visit art merchants and purchase famous paintings including works by Leonardo da Vinci, Sandro Botticelli, Titian, and others.
 The stock is finite but quite large.
 Your collection can be then viewed in Villa Auditore with little notes about each painting.

 You can also decorate your houses in Sims and Minecraft.
 The latter features paintings by Kristoffer Zetterstrand who adapted different images and classic paintings to the pixelated style of the game.
 Some of them refer to other games like Grim Fandango.

 Some works by famous Romantic painters find their reflection in another game, Bloodborne.
 The sinister and sublime world of Bloodborne feels to be heavily inspired by the eerie art of Caspar David Friedrich and Zdzisław Beksiński.
-There's an insightful kotaku article by Andreas Inderwildi that provides an in-depth analysis of this topic.
+There's an insightful Kotaku article by Andreas Inderwildi that provides an in-depth analysis on this topic.
 Check it out here.